 - Community Service: Melbra Simmons, media office coordinator, True Blue TV, and committee member, Tennessee Girls in STEM Conference

-- Commitment to Black Arts: Robert Orr Jr., Murfreesboro artist
+- Contribution to Black Arts: Robert Orr Jr., Murfreesboro artist

 Tickets are available online only until Thursday, Feb.
 3. Cost is $20 for students and $35 for nonstudents.
 A table of eight is available for $280.
 Purchase tickets at https://bit.ly/mtunity22.